 One of the first things to remember is that although student loans are made to help you attend school, they are still a financial instrument designed to make money for someone else.
 That being said, you should always assume the company who is trying to collect the payment from you is not your friend.
 They may be chartered to collect for the government, the state, a bank, private lender or someone else, but they are not the person you should rely on for advice into your specific financial situation.

 More than 45 Million Americans have student loan debt.
-If you are struggling with payments, help is available.
+If you are struggling with payments, student loan help is available.

 You may not need an attorney, but often, it is well worth it.
 Those who receive specialized training as a Student Loan Lawyer have studied the law and stay up-to-date on legislation changes.
 They understand your options in far more detail than you or even most other attorneys.